Sreehari78/MonitusAI/README.md

 - **Predict Drug-drug interaction**

+  - From ONCHigh and DrugBank dataset

 - **Predict ADRs (Adverse Drug Reactions):**

+  - Based on FAERS dataset for ADR reports and based on patients medical history

 - **Predict the Severity of ADRs:**
   - Estimate the severity levels of Adverse Drug Reactions.